Schrausser/ConsoleApp_DistributionFunctions/README.md

 # ThetaWin
 Console applicationes for distribution functions implemented in FunktionWin (see Schrausser, 2011, 2023a, res.).
 Theta applications
 generating distributions and estimators for several parameters q within different designs via bootstrap method.
-Implemented in ThetaWin (see Schrausser, 2023b).
+Implemented in ThetaWin (see Schrausser, 2009, 2023b, res.).

 ## Binomial